-Trends matrix: an holistic view to relevant trends
+Trends matrix: a holistic view of relevant trends

-The Trend Matrix is the sorting of trends into how they are affecting the industry and how they are related to each other.
-It is basically a matrix where on the vertical side, we identify the top macro trends which are typically technology, industry, people, government and culture related, and on the horizontal side, we look at the number of sub-dimensions which are relevant to the industry.
-This dimension can be declined in terms of a snapshot as past/present/future – what it used to be, what it is now, and what it is expected to be – or we could look at the number of elements which have influenced our industry, e.g., tools, services, experiences, research and information sources.
+It is a sorting model for trends and a framework to assess how trends affect the industry and how they relate to each other.
+It is a matrix where on the vertical side, we identify the top macro trends – typically technology, industry, people, government, and culture – and on the flat side, the model requires several sub-dimensions that are relevant to the industry.
+These dimensions can be declined in terms of a snapshot as past/present/future – what it used to be, what it is now, and what it is expected to be – or we could look at the number of elements that have influenced our industry, e.g., tools, services, experiences, research and information sources.

-The last step, of course, is to step back, identify the relationships, and capture the insights.
-This is done by looking into what the possible overlays are on the matrix, the growing, stable, winding down and upcoming trends, the past versus the present, or how various macro-trends are affecting different parts of the industry.
+This second stage requires the modeler to step back and gather a helicopter view to identify the relationships between components and capture those insights.
+This is done by looking into the possible overlays on the matrix, the growing, stable, winding down, and upcoming trends, the past versus the present, or how various macro-trends affect different parts of the industry.

-In conclusion, the Trends matrix not only helps organise an overview of the trends, but it also makes it natural to identify connections and possible directions that are important for us to look at.
+In conclusion, the Trends matrix helps organize an overview of the trends and makes it natural to identify connections and possible directions that are important for us to look at.